 - improve cell sensitivity to chemo- and radiotherapy

-- help your immune system to target cancer cells, especially stem cells
+- help your immune system target cancer cells, including stem cells

 - improve your ability to tolerate treatment

 - support your overall health to allow you to receive more treatment